Scott Allen (politician): Biography

-From Waukesha, Wisconsin, Scott served in the United States Army Reserve and received his bachelor's degree in political science from University of Wisconsin-Milwaukee and his master's degree in urban planning/public administration.
-He also went to University of Wisconsin-Oshkosh and University of Wisconsin-Waukesha.
+Allen served in the United States Army Reserve and received his bachelor's degree in political science from University of Wisconsin–Milwaukee and his master's degree in urban planning/public administration.
+He also went to University of Wisconsin–Oshkosh and University of Wisconsin–Waukesha.
 Allen is in the real estate business.
-He also served on the Waukesha Common Council and is a Republican.
+He also served on the Waukesha Common Council (1998-2001) and the Waukesha County Community Development Block Grant Board.
+He is a Republican.